ProfessorChill/crypto-com-api/README.md

 ## TODO

+Merge duplicate tests.

+Create the REST routes, add tests, and finalize that section.

 Add tests that should panic to data types.

-Create the REST routes, add tests, and finalize that section.